-HumanTrak requires only 4 sensors, has a 7 second calibration and reports in real-time with no specialist qualifications required to operate the system.
+HumanTrak requires only 4 sensors and reports in real-time with no specialist qualifications required to operate the system.
 The ease-of-use and efficiency expands data capturing capabilities without being a burden on time and resources.

 Portable and easy to set up, tests take minutes and reporting is instantaneous